Anti-VEGF Injections (Intravitreal Injections)

 - First-line treatment

-- Over 90% of patients stabilize or improve
+- More than 90% of patients stabilize or improve in major treatment-era studies

 Diabetic Macular Edema (DME)